 How to Recognize Symptoms of Sexual Assault

-The National Sex Offender Public Website (NSOPW) is an important public resource that provides information and data about sex offenders across the country.
+The National Sex Offender Public Website (NSOPW) is an important public resource that provides information and data about sex offenses across the country.
 They list the following as possible ways survivors will present signs of sexual abuse:

 - Adults.
 They may feel anxiety, depression, anger, or guilt following the attack.
-Survivors may have flashbacks, appear frightened when something reminds them of the assault, have a poor self-image, and struggle with their close relationships.
+Survivors may have flashbacks, appear frightened when something reminds them of the Assault, have a poor self-image, and struggle with their close relationships.

 - Teenagers.
 At this age, survivors may also develop depression and anxiety.
 They may also stop maintaining hygiene, develop eating disorders, be afraid of getting close to people, and abuse drugs and alcohol.
 In extreme cases, teenagers may be suicidal or self-harming.